mbthales/pokedex/readme.md

 ## Usage
 Download or clone this repo, type "npm install" in your cmd and "npm run dev" after; or just click in this [link](https://mbthales.github.io/pokedex/).

-## Tech
+## Tech/Tools
-The following tools were used in the construction of the project.
+The following tech/tools were used in the construction of the project.
 - [Parcel](https://parceljs.org/)
 - [React JS](https://pt-br.reactjs.org/)
 - [React Redux](https://react-redux.js.org/)